Allgäu Formation

 The Allgäu Formation is a geologic formation in Austria, Germany and Slovakia.
-It preserves fossils dating back to the Hettangian to Sinemurian stages of the Early Jurassic period, or Raricostatum to Obtusum in the regional stratigraphy.
-Initially and formally defined by Jacobshagen (1965).
-The Allgäu Formation is formerly known as spotted marls (Lias-Fleckenmergel) and spotted marly limestones (Fleckenkalk).
+It preserves fossils dated to the Hettangian and Sinemurian ages of the Early Jurassic Epoch, or Raricostatum to Obtusum in the regional stratigraphy.
+The formation was initially and formally defined by Jacobshagen (1965).
+The Allgäu Formation was formerly known as spotted marls (Lias-Fleckenmergel) and spotted marly limestones (Fleckenkalk).
 The formation is represented by dark-grey bioturbated limestones and marlstone interbeds.
 It represents basinal hemipelagic facies common in Alpine Tethys regions of Alps, Carpathians and other mountain ranges.
-Several horizons of the formation are particularly rich in ammonite fauna.
+Several horizons of the formation are particularly rich in ammonite fossils.